 $$\beta_j = \arcsin(\frac{m\lambda_j}{d} - \sin\theta) \qquad \qquad j = \{1, 2, \dots, N\}, \quad (1)$$ where m is the diffraction order, d the separation between grooves of the grating, θ the angle of incidence to the grating, and N is the number of samples considered along the spectrum.
 The light source is assumed to be far away from the filter, such that $\theta \approx 0$.
 Details on the derivation of this equation can be found, e.g., in Hecht's book [Hec87].
 We work in the Fraunhofer regime, as given by the Fresnel number $F = a^2/(L\lambda)$, a being the width of the slit or groove (50% of the separation between slits), and L the distance between the grating and the diffraction plane (the sensor).
 The separation between lines or grooves (d) can be obtained from the specifications of the grating (in our case, 500 lines/mm).
 We work with the first order of diffraction, i. e., m = 1, since the second and higher orders are much lower in magnitude and fall outside the sensor area for typical diffraction gratings.
+Note that this means that the field of view when taking the image needs to be such that both the light source and the first-order diffraction pattern need to be present in the captured image.
 Diffraction patterns for a point and a finite fluorescence light source captured with a linear diffraction filter can be seen in Figure 1, right.

-We can compute the displacement in the sensor from the central maximum (corresponding to m = 0) for each wavelength λ_i as:
+We can compute the displacement in the sensor from the central maximum (corresponding to m = 0) for each wavelength λ_j as: